Meet the Board

 After completing his doctorate program in 2012, he moved to Edmonton with his family to accept a postdoctoral role at the University of Alberta.
 While at the University of Alberta, Dr. Akanno provided leadership in several research projects, supervised and mentored several students including 2 PhDs.
 Dr. Akanno is widely published with over 60 articles in scientific literature and is currently the Global Genetic Evaluation Manager for Genesus Inc. (a swine genetic improvement company) and an adjunct faculty with Livestock Gentec, University of Alberta.

-Within the Igbo community, Dr. Akanno has served in several roles including Secretary of Election Committee, Strong voice in Igbo Choir, Member of Iriji Committee, Member of Grant and Fund Raising committee and currently the Chairperson of the Edmonton Igbo School Board.
+Within the Igbo community, Dr. Akanno has served in several roles including Secretary of Election Committee, Strong voice in Igbo Choir, Member of Iriji Committee, Member of Grant and Fund Raising committee and currently the Ex-Chairperson of the Edmonton Igbo School Board.
 He is married to Vivian Ijeoma Akanno, and the marriage is blessed with Chidubem, Chizaram, Chibuike and Chimamanda.

 Nkechi Ezeonyeasi